WeMakeDevs/github-tutorial/README.md

 # Community Classroom is OP

-- Kunal Kushwaha says that this community is amazing.
+- Abhishek Chouhan says that this community is amazing.
-- Kunal made this change
+- Abhishek made this change
-- I love MLH
+- I love MySelf
-- More power to kunal. love the work which your are doing for the community.
+- More power to Abhishek. love the work which your are doing for the community.
-- Anirudh Sharma finds the Community Classroom initiative really great!
+- Urushi Rajput finds the Community Classroom initiative really great!